oferei/json-gate/README.md

 ### maximum

-Applies only to instances of type 'number'.
+Applies only to instances of type `'number'`.

 Defines the maximum value of the instance property.

 ### exclusiveMaximum

-Applies only to instances of type 'number', and only together with the _maximum_ attribute.
+Applies only to instances of type `'number'`, and only together with the _maximum_ attribute.

 Defines the behavior of the _maximum_ attribute:
 * when true, _maximum_ is exclusive ("less than")